koolsb/pushForMusic/README.md

 # pushForMusic

 Push for Music is a python script that turns on a relay connected to an amplifier whenever a button is pressed for a specified period of time.
+I utilize this for a christmas light display powering speakers for viewers.
+This runs on a headless Raspberry Pi Zero but could be adapted to other Pi's or similar devices.

 This enhances a standard timer relay with the following features:

 * Change the timer programmatically
 * Log when a button is pressed to determine usage